A Phoenikerx’s Guide to Cuba

 Additional recommendations…

-We recommend you stay in Centro Habana because it’s a central location and you get to places in 15-20 minutes walking.
+We recommend you stay in Centro Habana because it’s central, and you can get to places in 15-20 minutes walking.
 Staying in La Habana Vieja (Old Havana) is pretty neat because that’s the heart of the city.
-There you’ll have easy access to all things touristy if that gives you comfort.
-If you want to stay in a trendier place where there are a bunch of young people, Vedado is ideal.
+There, you’ll have easy access to all things touristy if that gives you comfort.
+If you want to stay in a trendier place with lots of young peeps, Vedado is ideal.

 If you choose a Casa Particular or hotel in La Habana Vieja or Vedado, don’t just stay in either of those places.
 Explore the city and get to know different areas and people.
 That was our favorite part of the trip.

 If you stay in a place where you can’t find stores and other things quickly, don’t freak out.
-Head to Calle Obispo in La Habana Vieja and you’ll find everything you think you need.
+Head to Calle Obispo in La Habana Vieja, and you’ll find everything you need.
 That is touristville right there.
-Note…once you’re there for a few days you’ll realize you don’t need as much as you think you do.
+Note…once you’re there for a few days, you’ll realize you don’t need as much as you think.

-If you have dual nationality, also take a passport from your other country and present this everywhere instead of your American passport.
-As in many other places in the world, biases exist towards Americans.
+If you have dual nationality, take a passport from your other country and present this everywhere instead of your American passport.
+As in many different places in the world, biases exist towards Americans.

 Don’t expect American customer service.

-If you have money in a bank outside of the U.S. take an ATM card from that bank so you’ll have access to money while you’re there.
+If you have money in a bank outside of the U.S., take an ATM card from that bank so you’ll have access to cash while you’re there.
 Again, you can’t use an ATM card from an American bank in Cuba.

 Don’t be a douchebag.
 The only 2 shitty people we encountered in Cuba were American.
-One was talking shit about Cubans and the other was trying to cut the line at the trendiest art house in Havana.
-That’s when a Cuban friend taught us “mejor que yo la tierra y la estoy pisando” (the only thing better than me is the earth and I’m stepping on it).
-Please represent well, keep your privilege in check.
+One was talking shit about Cubans, and the other was trying to cut the line at La Fabrica, one of the trendiest art houses in Havana.
+That’s when a Cuban friend taught us the phrase: “Mejor que yo la Tierra y la estoy pisando” (the only thing better than me is the earth, and I’m stepping on it).
+Please represent well and keep your privilege in check.

 Happy travels!